sfandres94/uex-audiopy1/README.md

 conda list
 ```

-Do not forget to add the conda environment to Jupyter lab's kernels:
+Do not forget to add the conda environment to JupyterLab's kernels:
 ```
 python3 -m ipykernel install --user --name=<env_name>
 ```